 Can you come and deliver a session at our centre and location?

 Yes, there is the opportunity for Jamie's Ministry of Food to run an outreach program at your centre or location.
 Please call Support Office directly for a personalised quote on 03 9282 9104.

 The program must be delivered in our centres due to financial, logistical and OH&S requirements.
 We have beautiful centres that have been styled and designed to create a warm and welcoming environment and we invite people to come and make the most of these lovely spaces.

 Can you do a one-off cooking class?

 The Jamie's Ministry of Food program, has been designed to promote long term behaviour change.
-Independent research has indicated the length of our course is required to embed health benefits.
-We have recently introduced one-off workshop classes which are intended as the next level to our Jamie's Ministry of Food course.
+Independent research has indicated 5 weeks is the ideal amount of time required to embed health benefits for the long term.

 Jamie's Ministry of Food Ipswich